kazeburo/Plack-Middleware-Static-OpenFileCache/README.md

     Expires seconds.
 60 by default

+- buf\_size

+    If content size of static file is smaller than buf\_size.
+    Plack::Middleware::Static::OpenFileCache reads all to memory.
+8192 byte by default.

 - cache\_errors

     If enabled, this middleware cache response if status is 40x.
 Disabled by default.